 Hiking the Tre Cime di Lavaredo Loop

-The entire loop is 6 miles long and mostly flat.
+The entire loop is 10 km (6 miles) long and mostly flat.
 The loop circumnavigates the three colossal pinnacles that gives Tre Cime its name.

 We hiked Tre Cime in July on a cloudy and rainy day.
 Even with less than ideal weather, it was still a gorgeous hike.
 On sunny days, the views are even better.